Matt Martin (ice hockey, born 1989)

-Matthew Bryan Martin (born May 8, 1989) is a Canadian professional ice hockey winger for the New York Islanders of the National Hockey League (NHL).
-Martin is known for his strong checking abilities.
-Martin also holds the NHL record for most hits in a season.
+Matthew Bryan Martin (born May 8, 1989) is a Canadian former professional ice hockey winger who played for the New York Islanders and Toronto Maple Leafs of the National Hockey League (NHL).
+Known for his strong checking abilities, Martin previously held the NHL record for most hits in a season, losing the record to Jérémy Lauzon in 2024.
 In the NHL, Martin has been described as both an enforcer and a grinder.

 Playing career

 Amateur

 Martin tried out for his local AAA team, the Windsor Jr. Spitfires, but was cut and played AA hockey for the Lasalle Sabres.
-In 2005-06 he made the Blenheim Blades Jr.C. club as a free agent.
+In 2005–06, he joined the Blenheim Blades Jr. C club as a free agent.
 In 2006, he tried out with the Sarnia Sting of the Ontario Hockey League as a walk-on, and made the team, playing on a line with Steven Stamkos.
 He would eventually serve as the captain of the Sarnia Sting.